MFRamon-zz/androidProjects/README.md

 # Airlines Project
-This is a repository with some of android apps I have developed throughout my university years,the topics that are covered are:
+ Topics that are covered are:

 * Constraint Layout
 * Recyclerview